yes, child labor exists in the chocolate industry.. still

 Want to learn more?

-Tony’s Chocolonely has been championing slave-free chocolate for over 15 years, but we know that lots of folks are still new to our mission, vision, and values.
-If you’re interested in learning more about the steps we’re taking to eradicate slavery and illegal child labor in the chocolate industry, check out the links below to find out!
+Tony’s Chocolonely has been championing exploitation-free chocolate for over 15 years, but we know that lots of folks are still new to our mission, vision, and values.
+If you’re interested in learning more about the steps we’re taking to eradicate forced labor and illegal child labor in the chocolate industry, check out the links below to find out!